sindresorhus/package-json/readme.md

 Overwrite the `agent` option that is passed down to [`got`](https://github.com/sindresorhus/got#agent).
 This might be useful to add [proxy support](https://github.com/sindresorhus/got#proxies).

+##### ignoreDeprecated

+Type: `boolean`\
+Default: `true`

+Whether or not to omit deprecated versions of a package.
+Has no effect if a dist tag or a specific version is provided.

 ### PackageNotFoundError

 The error thrown when the given package name cannot be found.